Andhra Pradesh: Etymology

-Andhras were mentioned in Aitareya Brahmana of the Rigveda (c.
+The Andhras are mentioned in the Aitareya Brahmana of the Rigveda (c.
 800–500 BCE) as descendants of the sage Vishvamitra.
-Andhras were referred to as non-Aryans living on the fringes of Aryan settlements.
-The Satavahanas, the earliest kings who ruled this region were mentioned by the names Andhra, Andhrara-jateeya, and Andhrabhrtya in the Puranic literature.
-"Andhra" is both a tribal and a territorial name.
-The region inhabited by Andhras was called Andhradesa.
+They are referred to as non-Aryans living on the fringes of Aryan settlements.
+In Puranic literature, they are referred to as Andhras, Andhrara-jateeya, and Andhrabhrtya.
+According to scholars, the term Andhra functioned as both a tribal and a territorial name.
+The region inhabited by the Andhras was called Andhradesa, which was also known by other names including Andhramandala, Andhravisaya, Andhrabhumi, and Andhrapadha.
+According to Iravatham Mahadevan, the term āndhra is derived from the Old Telugu masculine nominative marker aṉṟu, possibly used by Indo-Aryan people or Buddhists to refer to the Telugu people.
+Pradesh means "state" or "province" in Sanskrit and several Indian languages.